kostasgalexiou/ResynPy/README.md

 ### Pairwise comparison

 During this process the genotypic profile of each individual is compared with the corresponding profile of the rest of the individuals in the segregating population.
-Every time a comparison is made, the pipeline outputs a specific score for the pair of individuals analyzed and the process is completed when all the possible one-way pairwise comparisons are made.
+Each pair of genotypes in a specific marker has a score assigned to it.
+Scores for each combination of genotypes is provided in the file `scores_default.tab`, which the user can modify if he/she wants to assign different weight to each genotype pair (see below).
+Every time a comparison is made, the pipeline outputs the sum of the genotype-specific scores for the pair of individuals analyzed and the process is completed when all the possible one-way pairwise comparisons are made.
 For this type of analysis the user must provide a file with the genotyping data (`--genos`) and a file with markers information (`--markers`) (see below).
 The pipeline considers that genotyping data are phased.
 If data are not phased then the user should declare it by using the argument `--not_phased`.

 - Example of command: